pauladam/crystal-audiobook-feed-generator/README.md

 # audiobook-feed-crystal

+A little [Crystal](crystal-lang.org) app for generating podcast feeds.
 Given an input configuration, processes a set of audio files and generates an rss feed

 ## Usage